 The SEMOU covers approximately 8 square miles.
 It encompasses all of the city of South El Monte and portions of El Monte and Rosemead.
-The SEMOU is generally bounded by Interstate 10 to the north, Highway 60 to the south, Interstate 605 to the east, and San Gabriel Blvd to the west. is generally characterized by shallow groundwater contamination that is mostly contained in the upper 100 feet of the aquifer;
+The SEMOU is generally bounded by Interstate 10 to the north, Highway 60 to the south, Interstate 605 to the east, and San Gabriel Blvd to the west.

-however some contamination in the northwest and southern portions of the OU has migrated below 100 feet into the intermediate zone aquifers currently used for potable supplies.
 Contamination in the SEMOU is predominantly VOCs 1,4-dioxane, and perchlorate.
 In general, VOC concentrations are highest in shallow groundwater near industrial facility source areas where releases have occurred.
 VOCs have also migrated downward into the intermediate aquifer zone.
 The VOCs have migrated westward toward drinking water production wells as well as southward toward the WNOU.
-Some drinking water production wells have been impacted by groundwater contaminants and either shut down or equipped with wellhead treatment to reduce contaminant levels to drinking water standards. with perchlorate concentrations in certain wells exceeding the State MCL of 6 ppb.
-Furthermore, cleanup has been complicated by the presence of low concentrations of 1,4-Dioxane in the OU.
+Some drinking water production wells have been impacted by groundwater contaminants and either shut down or equipped with wellhead treatment to reduce contaminant levels to drinking water standards.